AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 **Do not use this library if :**
 + ❌ If you are a beginner front-end developper, this library might seem a complex way to solve a simple problem (coloring).
 There are easier, altough much less code-efficient, solutions to this problem we recommend you to consider.
 + ❌ If you are using Bootstrap or Semantic-UI, these libraries already provide a hard-coded set of colors which is unfortunately incompatible with Swatch unless you wish to compile your own version of those libraries.
-+ ❌ If you are using CSS-in-JS (namely styled-components), you proabably have little use for CSS4 variables ([and have little respect for DOM specs anyway](https://gomakethings.com/whats-wrong-with-css-in-js/)).
++ ❌ If you are using CSS-in-JS (namely styled-components), you proabably have little use for CSS4 variables ([and have little respect for DOM specs anyway :) ](https://gomakethings.com/whats-wrong-with-css-in-js/)).
+Bear in mind the 'C' in 'CSS' means 'Cascading' and CSS-in-JS patterns are oblivious to this feature of the language.

 :::note